How to Hike Parker Ridge Trail On the Icefields Parkway

 Parker Ridge is rated a moderate on AllTrails, and because of its gradual incline, I would have to agree, though for Canadian Rockies standards this is really on the easier end of moderate.
 This is one of the easiest hikes in Banff National Park I have found, and most people will easily reach the ridge in no time.

 There is no scrambling involved and absolutely nothing technical about this hike.
 It’s a clear path to the top on a well-maintained trail.
-Your biggest hurdle will be the snow if you attempt to hike it too early.
+If you attempt to hike it too early, your biggest hurdle will be the snow.

 Yes – absolutely!
 Parker Ridge is a fantastic hike for both dogs and kids to enjoy.
 We saw multiple parents carrying babies on their backs as well.

-• Parker Ridge’s location also means you have to prepare for your meals.
-It’s best to pack some food from either Banff or Jasper, but there is an overpriced restaurant also at Saskatchewan River Crossing as well as at the Columbia Icefields Center.
+- Parker Ridge’s location also means you have to prepare for your meals.
+It’s best to pack some food from either Banff or Jasper, but there are overpriced restaurants at Saskatchewan River Crossing and the Columbia Icefields Center.

-If you’re on any hikes in the area, you should practice good wildlife awareness.
-There are frequent sightings of black bears, grizzly bears, moose, coyotes, and cougars in the region.
+If you’re hiking in the area, you should practice good wildlife awareness.
+Black bears, grizzly bears, moose, coyotes, and cougars are frequently sighted in the region.
 They all present a threat to humans, and we should reduce our impact on their natural lives.

 Before any hike in Banff National Park or Kananaskis Country, you should pack bear spray, check the park websites for wildlife information (Parks Canada and AB Park), and then check again for notices at the trailhead.